The 2021 Negotiations Competition is being held online using Zoom!

-The New South Wales Government and the Federal Government have recently relaxed some restrictions on physical distancing and indeed, further relaxations are also set to be enacted.
-However, even in light of this, a key requirement of participation in the 2020 Negotiations Competition is that the students in each team compete having separately entered the Zoom calls for their two preliminary rounds on their own separate devices.
+The New South Wales Government and the Federal Government have relaxed restrictions significantly on physical distancing.
+However, even in light of this, a key requirement of participation in the 2021 Negotiations Competition is that the students in each team compete having separately entered the Zoom calls for their two preliminary rounds on their own separate devices.

 Please note that this requirement is extended to ALL teams, even those teams that are able to meet up and compete together from the same room (and thus are able to join the Zoom calls for their sessions together from the one device).
 Students from EVERY team MUST separately join the Zoom calls for their two preliminary rounds from separate computer devices; they must remain separated like that for the duration of both session one and session two.
 Teams CANNOT participate on one device.